Chocolate Drop Cookies

 Instructions

-- In a bowl, combine the dry ingredients; add to creamed mixture alternately with milk, blending well.
+• In a bowl, combine the flour, baking powder, salt, and cocoa powder; add to the first mixture alternately with milk, blending well.

-- Fold in the chopped nuts or other additions.
+• Fold in chopped nuts or other mix-ins, as desired.

 Nutrition